dbmi-bgm/granite/README.md

                             output file to write results as VCF, use .vcf as extension
-      --SpliceAI SPLICEAI   threshold to whitelist variants by SpliceAI value (>=) --CLINVAR             flag to whitelist all variants with a CLINVAR Id --CLINVARonly CLINVARONLY [CLINVARONLY ...]
+      --SpliceAI SPLICEAI   threshold to whitelist variants by SpliceAI value (>=) --CLINVAR             flag to whitelist all variants with a CLINVAR entry --CLINVARonly CLINVARONLY [CLINVARONLY ...]
                             CLINVAR "CLINSIG" terms or keywords to be saved.
 Sets for whitelist only CLINVAR variants with specified